 Calculate the force on the wall of a deflector elbow (i.e., calculate vector F3).

 - The flow is steady.

 - The weight of the elbow is negligible.

 - The weight of the water in the elbow is negligible.

 We take the elbow as the control volume.
-The control volume is shown at the picture.
-The momentum equation is a vector equation so it has three components.
-We take the x- and z- coordinates as shown and we will solve the problem separately according to these coordinates.
+The control volume is shown in the picture.
+The momentum equation is a vector equation, so it has three components.
+We take the x- and z- coordinates as shown, and we will solve the problem separately according to these coordinates.

 First, let us consider the component in the x-coordinate.
 The conservation of linear momentum equation becomes:

 Second, let us consider the component in the y-coordinate.
 The conservation of linear momentum equation becomes:

 The final force acting on the wall of a deflector elbow will be:

 - The pressure force is zero as the pressure at the inlet, and the outlets to the control volume are atmospheric.